-Christina Silcox, PhD, and Danielle Shapiro, MD, MPH, Cancer Prevention and Treatment Fund
+Christina Silcox, PhD, and Diana Zuckerman, PhD, Cancer Prevention and Treatment Fund

 When breast cancer is detected early—before it has spread—it is easier to treat and women have a much better chance of living a long life.
 Screening refers to tests that are given to people who have no symptoms, to find out if they might have a disease.
 Mammograms are the best way to screen women for breast cancer.